SamuelPrigent/Telesport/README.md

 ## Build

 Run `npm run build` to build the project.
 The build artifacts will be stored in the `dist/` directory.

-# ts

-Once mastered, you should continue by creating the typescript interfaces inside the `models` folder.
-As you can see I already created two files corresponding to the data included inside the `olympic.json`.
-With your interfaces, improve the code by replacing every `any` by the corresponding interface.